US routs Australia 97-78, will play for gold Saturday

 “Obviously, getting down 15 points you know you’ve got to bring it up a notch and that’s what we did,” Booker said.

-Jrue Holiday had 11 points, eight rebounds and eight assists for the U.S., which will play European champion Slovenia or France for a fourth straight gold medal Saturday.
+Jrue Holiday had 11 points, eight rebounds and eight assists for the U.S., which will play France for a fourth straight gold medal Saturday.
 The French beat the Americans 83-76 in their Olympic opener.

 That was part of a 2-3 start to the summer for the U.S., which included a loss to the Australians in an exhibition game in Las Vegas.